 The CEO, as the accountable officer, is responsible for ensuring that the Trust complies with health and safety legislation such as the Health and Safety at Work etc. Act 1974.
 The CEO sets the vision, ensures strategic compliance, and reports to the board.
 This includes ensuring the trust’s duty of care to staff, pupils, and visitors is fulfilled.

-COO
+COO CEO

-Chief Operating Officer (COO) supports the CEO by managing the operational delivery of the trust's functions of health and safety.
+Chief Operating Officer (COO)CEO supports the CEO by managing the operational delivery of the trust's functions of health and safety.
 While the CEO retains overall accountability, much of the day to day responsibility and operational oversight is delegated to the COO.
+CEO

 The COO implements, manages, and assures operational compliance across the trust.
 The COO acts as the operational engine room for health and safety, allowing the CEO to maintain oversight without being mired in the day-to-day details.